Should I part exchange my car?

 Should I trade in my car or sell it?

-When you sell your car the Motorway way, more than 5,000 verified dealers compete to give you their best price.
-It’s completely free for you, and you can get a sale agreed in as little as 24 hours, without even having to leave your home.
+It’s completely free for you, and you can agree to a sale in as little as 24 hours, without the comfort of your home.

-Just enter your reg on the homepage and you will be provided with an instant estimated sale price based on up-to-the-minute market data.
+Just enter your reg on the homepage and you’ll be provided with an instant estimated sale price based on up-to-the-minute market data.
 We’ll then ask you a few easy questions about your car and guide you through the photos you need to take to complete your vehicle profile.
-It can be done right from your phone — in a matter of minutes.
+It can be done right from your phone – in a matter of minutes.

 If you choose to enter your car into a daily sale, it will be shown to our nationwide network of more than 5,000 verified dealers looking to add to their stock of used cars.
 Interested dealers will then compete to buy your car, offering you their best price.